 First with the consent of Jean Dubuffet until the latter's death in 1985, and then on his own initiative, Michel Thévoz integrated, or reintegrated, into the Art Brut Collection works by creators formerly affiliated with Neuve Invention, such as Louis Soutter, Giovanni Battista Podestà, Michel Nedjar, Gaston Chaissac, and Paul Goesch.
 Since then, several works by these creators have remained on display in the museum's Permanent Collection.

 In the meantime, a great number of institutional venues and galleries began assembling Neuve Invention pieces.
 Lucienne Peiry, director of the Collection de l'Art Brut from 2001 to 2011, thus felt entitled to put Art Brut itself more in the Lausanne museum's limelight.
 Nonetheless, and happily so, donations have continued to enrich the institution's Neuve Invention Collection on a regular basis.

-Sarah Lombardi's lecture at the Museum im Lagerhaus St.Gallen [...]
+Lecture by Sarah Lombardi at the Museum im Lagerhaus St.Gallen [...]